 Intracellular Carnosine stores have been noted to, in muscle cells, decline up to 35% in SAMP8 (senescence accelerated) mice during the aging process.

-In cultured normal human fibroblasts, L-Carnosine has been found to reduce the rats of telomere shortening at 20mM and possibly secondary to this L-Carnosine can reduce the rates of cellular aging in cultured fibroblasts.
+In cultured normal human fibroblasts, L-Carnosine has been found to reduce the rate of telomere shortening at 20mM and possibly secondary to this L-Carnosine can reduce the rates of cellular aging in cultured fibroblasts.

 This may be an observed effect from Carnosine's possible ability to suppress post-synthetic errors in protein metabolism due to a mixture of its anti-oxidant, toxic metal-ion chelation, anti-glycating and aldehyde/carbonyl-binding activities, although at least one study has noted that Carnosine may be able to suppress mRNA translation initiation.
 Cellular accumulation of altered proteins and the subsequent proteotoxic stress is highly associated with the aging process.
 The causative role of altered proteins (damaged protein byproducts in the cytosol) in the aging process is strengthed by studies showing reduced aging rates associated with less protein synthesis, which produces less metabolic byproducts such as protein carbonyls and increase the relative count of chaperone proteins (from the endoplasmic reticulum) for proteolytic activity.
 A delay in aging associated with reduced protein synthesis has also been observed in methionine-deficienct mice.